 Editor’s Note: Fatal anaphylaxis from food allergy is a terrible way to lose a loved one or friend.
-A person can be perfectly healthy in one moment, then eat the wrong food, become incapacitated and, without prompt and sufficient treatment, that person can die.
+An allergic person can be perfectly healthy in one moment, then eat the wrong food.
+The person can suffer a severe allergic reaction and, without prompt treatment, he can die.
 Simon Katz was one of the unfortunate few.
-The Colorado teen lost his life to anaphylaxis, the severe form of food-allergic reaction, at only 16 years of age.
+The Colorado teen lost his life to anaphylaxis, the severe form of allergic reaction, at only 16 years of age.

-As Allergic Living reported at the time, the peanut-allergic teen died on September 21, 2015, from eating a s’more with a Reese’s peanut butter cup hidden inside.
-The teen’s family was devastated by his death, while the young musician’s friends in a local band eulogized him as “the most charismatic and amazing kid.”
+As Allergic Living reported at the time, the peanut-allergic teen died on September 21, 2015, from eating a s’more with a peanut butter cup hidden inside.
+The teen’s family was devastated by his death.
+The young musician’s friends in a local band eulogized him as “the most charismatic and amazing kid.”

-Allergic Living contributor Nicole Smith, who also resides in Colorado and has a son with multiple allergies, has a strong interest in helping teens and young adults manage food allergies.
-As an allergy parent, she was deeply affected by the loss of Simon Katz to anaphylaxis, and sought to find out what could be learned from his tragedy.
+Allergic Living contributor Nicole Smith, who also resides in Colorado and has a son with multiple allergies, has a strong interest in helping teens manage food allergies.
+As an allergy parent, she was deeply affected by the loss of Simon Katz to anaphylaxis.
+She sought to find out what could be learned from his tragedy.

 One thing that’s seldom discussed is the impact of fatal anaphylaxis on a young person’s friends, as well as the potential role friends play in reaction prevention.
-Nicole reached out to two of Simon’s friends, who share their stories below, not just of losing Simon that fateful September evening, but also what they wish they had known about food allergies, what they wish they could have done for their friend, the pain they have lived with – and what they want other kids to know to prevent losing another young person to this disease.
+Nicole reached out to two of Simon’s friends, who share their stories below.
+They speak not just of losing Simon that September evening, but also what they wish they had known about food allergies, what they wish they could have done for their friend, and the pain they have lived with.
+They want other kids to know about all this – to prevent losing another young person to this disease.

 Caution: this article is powerful – we do not recommend it for children or young teens.